- Covid-19 has negatively impacted people of all ages, so it’s important to follow all social distancing and quarantine guidelines.

-For any individual registered with Medicare, any co-pays, deductibles, or fees associated with testing are waived by the program.
+Medicare waives any co-pays, deductibles, or fees associated with coronavirus testing.
 So long as your physician ordered or recommended testing for Covid-19, you as the consumer will not be paying out of pocket.
 These testing services will be covered under Medicare Part B, as well as any hospital visit or physician services.

 If You’ve Been Hospitalized Because of the Coronavirus

-In the case that you’ve been diagnosed with the coronavirus and end up hospitalized, the costs of hospitalization would fall under Medicare Part A (Hospital Insurance).
-Medicare Part A covers inpatient hospital treatment for patients that are recommended hospital stays by their physicians in order to treat a serious illness or injury.
-With Medicare Part A rules for the first 60 days, a deductible of $1,408 is covered, and for each day following the 60-day period, you’d begin to pay copayments.
+If you receive a positive coronavirus diagnosis and end up hospitalized, Medicare Part A (Hospital Insurance) can cover the costs of hospitalization.
+Medicare Part A covers inpatient hospital treatment for patients that need inpatient care in order to treat a serious illness or injury.
+Medicare Part A covers a deductible of $1,408 for the first 60 days of hospital care.
+For each day following the 60-day period, patients must make copayments.

 In response to the ongoing emergency because of the coronavirus disease, changes are currently underway in the Medicare system.
-The Centers for Medicare & Medicaid Services has permitted the relaxation of several policies in its Medicare Part D and Medicare Advantage plans.
-Some of the restrictions that are being lifted include:
+The Centers for Medicare & Medicaid Services have permitted the relaxation of several policies in its Medicare Part D and Medicare Advantage plans.
+Some of these changes include:

 - Relaxation of “refill-too-soon” prescription rules

-- Authorizations for drugs to treat coronavirus are waived
+- Waived authorizations for drugs that treat coronavirus

 - Easing of restrictions on home and mail delivery services of prescriptions for retail pharmacies

-In addition to relaxation policies, telehealth coverage will be expanded for Medicare beneficiaries that allow them to receive treatment outside of healthcare facilities.
-This service is extended to electronic devices with audio and video capabilities.
-Finally, the cost and fees associated with in-person treatment are the same for telehealth services.
+Medicare has also expanded telehealth coverage that allows beneficiaries to receive treatment outside of healthcare facilities.
+This coverage extends to electronic devices with audio and video capabilities that seniors can utilize while quarantined at home.
+Finally, the cost and fees for in-person treatment are the same for telehealth services.

 Fortunately, if you have Medicare Advantage, then you are eligible for the benefits that have been enacted in the Medicare system.
 Likewise, you’ll be able to gain access to the expanded telehealth coverage.